 Robert J. K. Semple B.E.M.
-O.A.M. joined the Hawthron Pipe Band in 1945 after returning from six years of service in World War Two.
+O.A.M.
+(1920 – 2020) joined the Hawthron Pipe Band in 1945 after returning from six years of service in World War Two.

-A Life Member of the Hawthorn City Pipe Band, Bob has been involved in the world of pipe bands since 1936, when he joined the Victorian Scottish Regiment – 5th Battalion.
+A Life Member of the Hawthorn City Pipe Band, Bob was involved in the world of pipe bands since 1936, when he joined the Victorian Scottish Regiment – 5th Battalion.
 At the outbreak of World War II he put aside his pipes and joined 2/12th Australian Field Regiment – 9th Australian Division as an original member of the unit.
 Between 1940 and 1945 Bob saw service in some of the most active theatres of war; Palestine, Lebanon, Egypt, the siege of Tobruk, El Alamein and later in New Guinea and Borneo.
 The same month Bob returned to Australia he joined the Hawthorn City Pipe Band, after listening to the Band playing in a local park.
 So began one of the great success stories of the Australian pipe band scene.

 In 1977 Bob Semple was elected principal of the Dress & Drill Panel of the Australian Federation of Pipe Band Associations.
 He continued to be re-elected until his retirement in 1987.
-When not competing he is regularly called upon as the most highly regarded Dress & Drill Judge in Australia.
+When not competing he was regularly called upon as the most highly regarded Dress & Drill Judge in Australia.
 In 1983 Bob was awarded the B.E.M. for his services to pipe bands, and in 1990 was the inaugural winner of the Sir Rupert Hamer Perpetual Trophy for outstanding service to the pipe band community.

 Bob continued to regularly attend band practices until he passed away.